biocatiit/website/content/pages/users_apply.rst

     `the APS <https://beam.aps.anl.gov/pls/apsweb/eef002.start_page>`_ with any comments
     and constructive criticisms so that your next experiment can run more efficiently.

 #.
+Refine Your Experiment

+    Most of our experimenters return for subsequent experiments.
+Keep in touch with your  `user liaison <{filename}/pages/contact.rst>`_ and follow through on proposed modifications to your experiment.
+It is very important that ideas for improving your experiment are not lost between visits.

+#.
 Publish Your Results

     When you publish your results, be sure to